ibiem-2019/ibiem_2019_material/content/lessons/dada2_tutorial_1_6.md

     ##      Kingdom    Phylum             Class
     ## [1,] "Bacteria" "Proteobacteria"   "Gammaproteobacteria"
     ## [2,] "Bacteria" "Proteobacteria"   "Gammaproteobacteria"
-    ## [3,] "Bacteria" "Actinobacteria"   "Actinobacteria"
+    ## [3,] "Bacteria" "Proteobacteria"   "Gammaproteobacteria"
-    ## [4,] "Bacteria" "Proteobacteria"   "Gammaproteobacteria"
+    ## [4,] "Bacteria" "Actinobacteria"   "Rubrobacteria"
     ## [5,] "Bacteria" "Gemmatimonadetes" "Gemmatimonadetes"
-    ## [6,] "Bacteria" "Actinobacteria"   "Thermoleophilia"
+    ## [6,] "Bacteria" "Actinobacteria"   "Nitriliruptoria"
     ##      Order               Family               Genus         Species
-    ## [1,] NA                    NA                       NA           NA
+    ## [1,] "Nitrosococcales"   "Nitrosococcaceae"   "wb1-P19"     NA
-    ## [2,] NA                    NA                       NA           NA
+    ## [2,] "Nitrosococcales"   "Nitrosococcaceae"   "wb1-P19"     NA
-    ## [3,] "Pseudonocardiales"   "Pseudonocardiaceae"     "Crossiella" NA
+    ## [3,] "Nitrosococcales"   "Nitrosococcaceae"   "wb1-P19"     NA
-    ## [4,] "Chromatiales"        "Ectothiorhodospiraceae" NA           NA
+    ## [4,] "Rubrobacterales"   "Rubrobacteriaceae"  "Rubrobacter" NA
     ## [5,] "Gemmatimonadales"  "Gemmatimonadaceae"  NA            NA
-    ## [6,] "Solirubrobacterales" "288-2"                  NA           NA
+    ## [6,] "Nitriliruptorales" "Nitriliruptoraceae" NA            NA

-Unsurprisingly, the Bacteroidetes are well represented among the most abundant taxa in these fecal samples.
-Few species assignments were made, both because it is often not possible to make unambiguous species assignments from segments of the 16S gene, and because there is surprisingly little coverage of the indigenous mouse gut microbiota in reference databases.

 **<span style="color:red">If using this workflow on your own data:</span>** If your reads do not seem to be appropriately assigned, for example lots of your bacterial 16S sequences are being assigned as `Eukaryota NA NA NA NA NA`, your reads may be in the opposite orientation as the reference database.
 Tell dada2 to try the reverse-complement orientation with `assignTaxonomy(..., tryRC=TRUE)` and see if this fixes the assignments.